ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii_2.1.rst

 Path Parameters
 ---------------

-The examples in the “Example Requests and Responses” section use the following path parameters to represent the different components of the ThreatConnect TAXII 2.1 server URL:
+The examples in the `"Example Requests and Responses" <#example-requests-and-responses>`_ section use the following path parameters to represent the different components of the ThreatConnect TAXII 2.1 server URL:

 - ``{baseUrl}``: The base URL of your ThreatConnect instance (e.g., ``https://companyabc.threatconnect.com``), followed by ``/api``.
 - ``{taxiiServicePath}``:
-    - If using **version 2.0** of the **ThreatConnect TAXII Server **App, this will be the API path for the Service that corresponds to the **ThreatConnect TAXII Server** App (e.g., ``/services/taxii/v2``), followed by ``/taxii``.
+    - If using **version 2.0** of the **ThreatConnect TAXII Server** App, this will be the API path for the Service that corresponds to the **ThreatConnect TAXII Server** App (e.g., ``/services/taxii/v2``), followed by ``/taxii``.
 The Service's API path may be found on the `Services screen <https://knowledge.threatconnect.com/docs/playbook-services#viewing-a-service>`_ in the ThreatConnect user interface.
     - If using **version 1.0** of the **ThreatConnect TAXII Server** App, this will be the API path for the Service that corresponds to the **ThreatConnect TAXII Server** App (e.g., ``/services/taxii/v1``).
 The Service's API path may be found on the `Services screen <https://knowledge.threatconnect.com/docs/playbook-services#viewing-a-service>`_ in the ThreatConnect user interface.

 The following are examples of how a complete ThreatConnect TAXII 2.1 server URL should look for each version of the **ThreatConnect TAXII Server** App: